whiteclarkegroup/liquibase-linter/docs/rules/schema-name.md

 ## Why?

-You might want to restrict which schema names changes can be made in, or ensure that that are parameterised rather than hardcoded.
+You might want to restrict which schema names changes can be made in.

 The `schema-name` rule matches the regex you provide against any `schemaName` attributes on changes, and fails where it is not matched.